The Sugar Cane

-The Sugar Cane was a pioneering georgic poem adapted to a West Indian theme, first published in 1764.
+The Sugar Cane is a georgic poem by James Grainger adapted to a West Indian theme, first published in 1764.
 With renewed interest in Caribbean literature, and especially after a new edition was published in 2000, it has attracted critical attention, especially its author's attitude towards slavery.

 Background

 The Scottish doctor James Grainger settled on the West Indian island of St. Kitts in 1759.
-Marrying there, his parents-in-law made him manager of the family's sugar estates.
+Upon his marrying there, Grainger's parents-in-law made him manager of the family's sugar estates.
 At the same time he also set up in medical practice and rode about the island visiting patients.
 His georgic poem The Sugar Cane was substantially completed by 1762 and represents all he had learned on the subject of planting, about his new home in general, and about the diseases to which the slaves working there were subject.
 For a few months in 1763-4 he made a brief return visit to Britain and arranged for his poem to be published there.
 About half the book's text was made up of voluminous explanatory and descriptive notes.

 A West-India georgic

-The introduction to The Sugar Cane mentions the exoticism and novelty of his new surroundings as Grainger's main reason for writing his “West-India georgic”, coupled with the example of adaptations of the Classical model to domestic subjects such as John Philips’ Cyder (1708) and John Dyer’s The Fleece (1757) - which Grainger had been among the few to review favourably on its first appearance.
-Samuel Johnson also recognised the subject’s novelty in his review in the Critical Quarterly: “A new creation is offered, of which an European has scarce any conception: the hurricane, the burning winds, a ripe cane-piece on fire at midnight; an Indian prospect after a finished crop, and nature in all the extremes of tropic exuberance.”
+The introduction to The Sugar Cane mentions the exoticism and novelty of his new surroundings as Grainger's main reason for writing his "West-India georgic", coupled with the example of adaptations of the Classical model to domestic subjects such as John Philips' Cyder (1708) and John Dyer's The Fleece (1757) - which Grainger had been among the few to review favourably on its first appearance.
+Samuel Johnson also recognised the subject's novelty in his review in the Critical Quarterly: "A new creation is offered, of which an European has scarce any conception: the hurricane, the burning winds, a ripe cane-piece on fire at midnight; an Indian prospect after a finished crop, and nature in all the extremes of tropic exuberance."

 Grainger defines the scope of his work in the opening verses: